E. coli long-term evolution experiment: Investigation of potentiation

 Quandt and colleagues later published findings definitively identifying a mutation that did potentiate Cit+ evolution.
 This mutation was in the gltA gene, which encodes citrate synthase, an enzyme involved in the flow of carbon into the citric acid cycle.
 It had the effect of increasing citrate synthase activity, and they showed that it permitted improved growth on acetate.
 Moreover, with the gltA mutation, the rnk-citT module that causes the Cit+ trait has a neutral-to-slightly beneficial fitness effect, while, without it, the module was strongly detrimental.
 The gltA mutation therefore seems to have permitted early, weak Cit+ variants to persist in the population until later refining mutations could occur, consistent with their earlier conclusions.
 After a strong Cit++ phenotype evolved, the increased citrate synthase activity became detrimental.
 The researchers found that later mutations in gltA countered the first mutation, reducing citrate synthase activity, and further improving growth on citrate.
-They concluded that the series of mutation in gltA first potentiated, and then refined growth on citrate.
+They concluded that the series of mutations in gltA first potentiated, and then refined growth on citrate.
 They also suggested that the lineage in which Cit+ arose might have occupied a niche in Ara-3 based on growth on acetate, and that the potentiating mutations that led to evolution of Cit+ in Ara-3 were originally adaptive for acetate use.